Help keep your phone safe: What you need to know about mobile security

 Only download and use official apps and official stores.

 Cell phone owners can review their access permissions by searching in the settings folder on their phone for “apps” and “apps notifications” to see what permissions the apps have.
 Whenever users download an app, they typically have to agree to the terms of service — here is where they include what permissions the app has to the phone.
 Some may not even realize that they agreed to allow an app access to personal information upon installation.

-This tip varies with the type of cell phone you have, however, it typically involves a two-step authentication verification.
-This may include, but is not limited to choosing two of the following:
+This tip varies with the type of cell phone you have.
+This may include, but is not limited to:

 Set up Find My Device and remote wipe features.